What is visual snow, and how do you know if you have it?

 - Images still present in your visual field, even when they are no long visible in real life

-In order to be diagnosed with VS syndrome, your symptoms need to be constant rather than intermittent and occur for longer than 3 months.
-Many people who suffer with VS don’t actually know that what they’re seeing isn’t normal, especially if it’s something they’ve had since childhood.
+In order to be diagnosed with visual snow syndrome, your symptoms need to be constant rather than intermittent and occur for longer than 3 months.
+Many people who suffer with visual snow don’t actually know that what they’re seeing isn’t normal, especially if it’s something they’ve had since childhood.
 It’s only when reading articles like this one, or when talking to other people who suffer with it, that they begin to realise their vision might be affected.
 If you have any of the above symptoms and they begin to interfere with your vision and daily life, it’s worth speaking to your doctor as there are some medicines (to be discussed later in this piece) which can be prescribed to help your symptoms.

 Types of visual snow

 Two types of visual snow have been identified, with the characteristic dots moving and appearing differently in each.